Speaker of the United States House of Representatives: 20th century

+Elections

 Historically, there have been several controversial elections to the speakership, such as the contest of 1839.
 In that case, even though the 26th United States Congress convened on December 2, the House could not begin the speakership election until December 14 because of an election dispute in New Jersey known as the "Broad Seal War".
 Two rival delegations, one Whig and the other Democrat, had been certified as elected by different branches of the New Jersey government.
 The problem was compounded by the fact that the result of the dispute would determine whether the Whigs or the Democrats held the majority.
 Neither party agreed to permit a speakership election with the opposite party's delegation participating.
 Finally, it was agreed to exclude both delegations from the election and a speaker was finally chosen on December 17.

 Another, more prolonged fight occurred in 1855 in the 34th United States Congress.
 The old Whig Party had collapsed but no single party had emerged to replace it.
 Candidates opposing the Democrats had run under a bewildering variety of labels, including Whig, Republican, American (Know Nothing), and simply "Opposition".
 By the time Congress actually met in December 1855, most of the northerners were concentrated together as Republicans, while most of the southerners and a few northerners used the American or Know Nothing label.
 Opponents of the Democrats held a majority in House, with the party makeup of the 234 representatives being 83 Democrats, 108 Republicans, and 43 Know Nothings (primarily southern oppositionists).
 The Democratic minority nominated William Alexander Richardson of Illinois as speaker, but because of sectional distrust, the various oppositionists were unable to agree on a single candidate for speaker.
 The Republicans supported Nathaniel Prentice Banks of Massachusetts, who had been elected as a Know Nothing but was now largely identified with the Republicans.
 The southern Know Nothings supported first Humphrey Marshall of Kentucky, and then Henry M. Fuller of Pennsylvania.
 The voting went on for almost two months with no candidate able to secure a majority, until it was finally agreed to elect the speaker by plurality vote, and Banks was elected.